wfondrie/xenith/docs/kojak.rst

 ===============================

-**xenith** includes several pretrained models that can be used to re-score the intraprotein and interprotein cross-linked PSMs from a Kojak_ database search.
+**xenith** includes several pretrained models that can be used to re-score the intraprotein and interprotein cross-linked PSMs from a Kojak_ database search (versions 2.0 or 1.6.1).
 If you want to follow along with this tutorial, you'll need to first perform a database search with Kojak_, specifying that you also want output for Percolator_.
 If successful, you should have files ending in ``.kojak.txt``, ``.perc.intra.txt``, and ``.perc.inter.txt``, which you'll need for **xenith**.
 In this tutorial, we'll be using ``example.kojak.txt``, etc. as a generic example.

 .. note::
    **xenith** can only be used if the search was performed against a